 One thing I have heard a lot of from the creative small business owners that are members of the Creativity Found community, as well as from podcast guests, is that they really don’t like the sales and marketing aspect of the business.
-Nancy Fellows of Creatful says ‘I don’t like beings salesy, it triggers horrible feelings like doubt and imposter syndrome’ and Mary Broddle (Mary Broddle Embroidery) points out that marketing and brand awareness are ‘far from my comfort zone’.
+Nancy Fellows of Creatful says ‘I don’t like being salesy, it triggers horrible feelings like doubt and imposter syndrome’ and Mary Broddle (Mary Broddle Embroidery) points out that marketing and brand awareness are ‘far from my comfort zone’.

 When I mention networking as an alternative, terror strikes, and I can understand why, with visions of 2-minute pitches, business-card bombing and awkward silences just some of the reasons why people are put off going to networking events, whether in real life or online.

-A few years later and I felt I had gone as far as I could with flyers and social media posts with regards to promoting the drama and singing classes for adults that I was running.
+A few years later and I felt I had gone as far as I could with flyers and social-media posts with regards to promoting the drama and singing classes for adults that I was running.
 I had started Open Stage Arts after a counsellor I was seeing while suffering from horrible anxiety showed me that I had nothing in my wheel of life that was just for me, for enjoyment.
-I tried a few classes but didn’t really find what I wanted, so I started hosting fun theatre arts classes that didn’t require anyone to learn lines or have any experience of performing – nor want to perform – as a form of escapism for myself and others.
+I tried a few classes but didn’t really find what I wanted, so I started hosting fun theatre-arts classes that didn’t require anyone to learn lines or have any experience of performing – nor want to perform – as a form of escapism for myself and others.
 (I do get the irony, I was supposed to be escaping myself, not starting a new business!).

-So, wanting to get the word out about what I was doing, I started thinking about whether networking was right for me.
+So, wanting to get the word out about what I was doing, I started thinking about whether networking was right for me and Open Stage Arts.
 I started small, with a local mums networking group I had seen posting on Facebook.
 The first meeting I went to was in a lovely café in central Oxford, where we ate cake, had a chat and heard a really informative but relaxed talk from Ela Wassell.
 The group was run by Mina Leal-Birch, and it was there that I met Kate Butcher – pay attention, these names will come up again!
 Other people had business cards – I didn’t – and a good, practised intro to what they do – I didn’t – and I left feeling invigorated and connected.
 Plus, I had a few ideas about some things I could do to help grow Open Stage Arts.

-Encouraged and buoyed by this first experience, I attended a few more meetups with the same group, and tried other events, such as a very informal meet-and-chat one run by Ela (I said the names would come up again!) where no structure was laid out and everyone mingled and chatted about their businesses and about themselves – for some I know this would be a petrifying ordeal, even scarier than speaking individually to a group of people, but a big part of successful and happy networking is in finding the type of group and format that suits you best (I talk more about this in Networking Without The ‘Ick’: 5 Mindset Hacks to Make Networking a Pleasure, Not a Chore).
+Encouraged and buoyed by this first experience, I attended a few more meetups with the same group, and tried other events, such as a very informal meet-and-chat one run by Ela (I said the names would come up again!) where no structure was laid out and everyone mingled and chatted about their businesses and about themselves – for some I know this would be a petrifying ordeal, even scarier than speaking individually to a group of people, but a big part of successful and happy networking is in finding the type of group and format that suits you best (I talk more about this in Networking Without The ‘Ick’: 5 Insights into Making Networking a Pleasure, Not a Chore).

 It's not all roses

 As I branched out I did attend some events that really didn’t suit me.
 The one where we had to write numbers on business cards indicating the three people we wanted to speak to one-to-one for two minutes.
-Ugh, it was like being picked last for the sports team, and I knew that no-one there really wanted to speak to me, because my business was not going to help them grow or sell their products (more about how good networkers are not there to sell you their products in Networking Without The ‘Ick’: 5 Mindset Hacks to Make Networking a Pleasure, Not a Chore).
-A couple of people had to speak to me – it’s a numbers game – but I could see them eyeing up other people in the room as they did so, and the person who had invited me to the meeting just wanted to sell me their various membership packages, she had no interest in me whatsoever.
+Ugh, it was like being picked last for the sports team, and I knew that no-one there really wanted to speak to me, because my business was not going to help them grow or sell their products (more about how good networkers are not there to sell you their products in Networking Without The ‘Ick’: 5 Insights into Making Networking a Pleasure, Not a Chore).
+A couple of people HAD to speak to me – it’s a numbers game – but I could see them eyeing up other people in the room as they did so, and the person who had invited me to the meeting just wanted to sell me their various membership packages, she had no interest in me whatsoever.
 I soon unsubscribed from that mailing list.

-One time I walked into a new event and immediately turned around and walked straight back out – it was just too busy and not my scene, so I had a cup of tea and piece of cake in a nearby café instead!
+One time I walked into a new event and immediately turned around and walked straight back out – it was just too busy and not my scene; so I had a cup of tea and piece of cake in a nearby café instead!